lookit/lookit-docs/docs/source/researchers-runner-releases.rst

 * Video file format is webm rather than mp4 (see section :ref:`'Converting webm to mp4' <recordrtc-convert-files>`)
 * Video file size may be larger
-* Pipe Id is no longer included in the response data
+* Pipe Id is no longer included in the response data.
+This category was previously included because the Pipe system renamed video files during processing and we needed to know both the original name and the Pipe name for troubleshooting issues.
+Now, video file names will be the same throughout all processes.

 .. _recordrtc-convert-files: